wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 ## Overview

-Tired of manually creating the same set of child work items for each parent work item — what if you could generate them instantly from team-defined templates?
+Tired of manually creating the same set of child work items for each parent work item — what if you could generate them instantly with one click?

 Create Child Tasks adds a toolbar action to Azure DevOps work items that instantly creates multiple child tasks (or any other child work item types) from a parent work item using team-defined Templates.
 Templates are matched by simple rules or JSON filters (type, state, title wildcards, tags, area/iteration, etc.), and the corresponding child work items are automatically created.